genedragon/s3-files-skill-openclaw-on-aws/README.md

 2. Send user the generated link
 3. User uploads via browser
-4. Agent retrieves from S3 using the upload key
+4. Agent retrieves from S3 using the upload key **Note:** Upload pages use presigned POST which assigns a random S3 key (e.g., `uploads/abc123def456`) before the user selects a file.
+Files uploaded via the upload page will not preserve the original filename or extension.
+This is generally not a probelm for your agent or bot, but if you do need the file back with an extension, you can just ask your agent/bot to name it accordingly before sending you a download link.

 **Agent wants to send user a file:**
 1. Agent runs: `node upload.js /path/to/file`